-The fountain of youth have been long been looked for by explorers.
+The fountain of youth has long been looked for by explorers.
 Researchers have been trying out ways to cheat death and extend the human lifespan.
 Many companies today have manufactured creams and pills which claim to make us look like we are not aging.

-Dr. J. Craig Venter, an entrepreneur in biotech says that the main key lies in sequencing of genomes and combining the data with other health metrics for better understanding the disease and aging.
+Dr. J. Craig Venter, an entrepreneur in biotech, says that the main key lies in the sequencing of genomes and combining the data with other health metrics for better understanding the disease and aging.
 Once researchers understand it at a molecular level, they will be able to slow it down.

-A new company owned by Dr. Venter, known as Human Longevity to focus on human DNA sequencin has been open, with the potential to map 40,000 genomes each year
+A new company owned by Dr. Venter, known as Human Longevity, to focus on human DNA sequencing has been established, with the potential to map 40,000 genomes each year.

-Last year, Google has also announced plans to fund research on extending human lifespans, and has set up a company known as Calico to focus on ways to counteract the aging process.
+Last year, Google also announced plans to fund research on extending human lifespans and has set up a company known as Calico to focus on ways to counteract the aging process.

 Also Read – Best Non-Surgical Anti-aging Treatments